ceford/cefjdemos-data-jdm-user-en/articles/test-installations/visual-studio-code-primer.md

 Some terms used in subsequent instructions:

-- **Activity Bar:** the narrow bar at the left of the screen.
+- **Activity Bar** the narrow bar at the left of the screen.
 Select any icon to open or close the Primary Sidebar.
-- **Primary Side Bar:** when open shows details of the selected activity.
+- **Primary Side Bar** when open shows details of the selected activity.
-- **Status Bar:** at the bottom of the screen.
+- **Status Bar** at the bottom of the screen.
 It shows what is going on.
-- **Panel:** an area beneath the text editors to display other information.
+- **Panel** an area beneath the text editors to display other information.

 Select a layout icon at the top right to open or close any one of these items.

 ## Coding a Joomla Extension